sonyxperiadev/amazon-custom-resources/docs/article.md

 When CloudFormation creates a Redis-backed Elasticache Cluster it does not provide the endpoints to the stack.
-This forces us to write logic in the client to look up the endpoints or to look them up manually and provide them as configuration. `elasticacheDependency` gets information about elasticache clusters including endpoints.
+This forces us to write logic in the client to look up the endpoints or to look them up manually and provide them as configuration. `elasticacheDependency` gets information about Elasticache clusters including endpoints.

 ### Image Dependency